A-Level · Biology · AQA · Mark scheme decoded

 The pancreas (control center) responds by releasing insulin into the bloodstream.

-Step 4: Detail the action of effectors.
+4. Detail the action of effectors.1 mark

 Insulin acts on cells to increase glucose uptake and storage, reducing blood glucose levels back to normal.

-Step 5: Summarize the negative feedback loop.
+5. Summarize the negative feedback loop.1 mark

 The rise in blood glucose triggers a response that lowers it back to the set point, maintaining homeostasis.

-Step 1: Identify the initial change.
+1. Identify the initial change.0 marks

-Step 2: Describe the role of sensors.
+2. Describe the role of sensors.1 mark

-Step 4: Detail the action of effectors.
+4. Detail the action of effectors.1 mark

-Step 5: Summarize the negative feedback loop.
+5. Summarize the negative feedback loop.1 mark

 Common mistakes

-• Confusing positive feedback with negative feedback. — Remember that negative feedback reverses changes to restore a system to its original state, while positive feedback amplifies changes.
+Fix: Remember that negative feedback reverses changes to restore a system to its original state, while positive feedback amplifies changes.
 Practice identifying which type of feedback is involved in different scenarios.

-• Failing to explain the importance of stable internal conditions for enzyme activity and metabolic processes. — Practice explaining why maintaining a stable core temperature, blood pH, and blood glucose concentration is crucial for optimal enzyme activity and metabolic efficiency.
+Fix: Practice explaining why maintaining a stable core temperature, blood pH, and blood glucose concentration is crucial for optimal enzyme activity and metabolic efficiency.
 Use specific examples to illustrate the importance of these conditions.

-• Misunderstanding the direction of change in negative feedback. — Always ensure that your explanation of negative feedback includes a clear description of how the response counteracts the initial deviation.
+Fix: Always ensure that your explanation of negative feedback includes a clear description of how the response counteracts the initial deviation.
 Use diagrams or flowcharts to visualize the process if needed.

-• Confusing the roles of different hormones in maintaining blood glucose levels. — Practice describing the specific actions of insulin (lowering blood glucose) and glucagon (raising blood glucose).
+Fix: Practice describing the specific actions of insulin (lowering blood glucose) and glucagon (raising blood glucose).
 Use examples to illustrate how these hormones work together to maintain a stable blood glucose concentration.

-• Failing to identify the components of a negative feedback loop. — Always include all three components (sensors, control centers, and effectors) when describing a negative feedback loop.
+Fix: Always include all three components (sensors, control centers, and effectors) when describing a negative feedback loop.
 Use specific examples to show how each component contributes to the overall process.

-• Incorrectly interpreting data on homeostatic responses. — Practice analyzing different types of data, such as graphs showing changes in blood glucose levels over time.
+Fix: Practice analyzing different types of data, such as graphs showing changes in blood glucose levels over time.
 Identify the initial change, the response, and the final outcome to ensure a clear understanding of the homeostatic process.

 Where the marks go